-The Office of Student Financial Services (OSFS) offers a number of resources to help new and current students with financial aid and managing college finances, including:
+The Office of Student Financial Services offers a number of resources to help new and current students with financial aid and managing college finances, including:

 Bevonomics.
 Bevonomics teaches students how to better manage their money, credit, and debt.
 The Daily Texan described the program in their article, “Workshop Educates Students on Facts about Leasing.”
 This is one of several Bevonomics workshops currently being offered on campus.
 A full schedule of these workshops can be found on the Bevonomics website.